Chiwaukee Prairie is part of the last unbroken stretch of prairie of its kind in Wisconsin.

 In the 1920s, there was a plan to develop the area for luxury homes, a golf course and a beachside hotel with train service from both Chicago and Milwaukee.
 These plans were abandoned during the Depression, but the land was subdivided and sold in small parcels to hundreds of individuals.

-In spring 2015, the Conservancy donated 150 acres at Chiwaukee Prairie to the State of Wisconsin for continued use as a valuable conservation area offering diverse public recreation opportunities in southeast Wisconsin.
-With the gift of land at Chiwaukee Prairie to the State, the Conservancy also donated a permanent endowment to supplement management costs at the preserve, with the funds to be managed by the Natural Resources Foundation of Wisconsin.
-This gift of land will better enable the Wisconsin Department of Natural Resources to streamline management across the natural area, particularly the use of prescribed fire to restore prairie and oak savanna habitat.
-The Conservancy continues to own almost 135 acres at Chiwaukee, which is open to the public for visitation.
+In spring 2015, TNC donated 150 acres at Chiwaukee Prairie to the State of Wisconsin for continued use as a valuable conservation area offering diverse public recreation opportunities in southeast Wisconsin.
+We also donated a permanent endowment to supplement management costs at the preserve, with the funds to be managed by the Natural Resources Foundation of Wisconsin.

-Local citizens continue to play a critical role in protecting Chiwaukee Prairie.
+Local citizens continue to play a critical role in protecting Chiwaukee Prairie through their involvement in the Chiwaukee Prairie Preservation Fund.
 They remove invasive species and help burn the prairie to keep it healthy, raise funds to protect land and spread the word to engage more people in caring for this special place.
-You can learn more about the Chiwaukee Prairie Preservation Fund at chiwaukee.org.

 Chiwaukee Prairie State Natural Area is part of the Chiwaukee Prairie-Illinois Beach Lake Plain.
 This 4,500-acre landscape represents the highest quality remaining coastal area in southeast Wisconsin and in all of Illinois.
 It was designated a Ramsar Wetland of International Significance in 2015.